 Everyone knows that smoking is bad for you but a lot of our patients don’t understand how it can affect something like a dental implant.
 Smokers have a higher chance of developing peri-implantitis, which is the development of inflamed mucosal pockets around the implant site.
 If left to fester, peri-implantitis can easily lead to a failed implant.
 Even if one of our patients does come in with peri-implantitis, there may not be a way to easily treat it (depending on the severity).
 To keep that from happening, we encourage patients to stop smoking or using tobacco in the months leading up to the surgery.
 It could mean the difference between keeping and losing your implants.

 Every six months, dental implant patients have to come in for a maintenance check-up.
 A doctor takes a look at the implant, removes the crown, and cleans the area around the abutment.
 It seems like a small thing but this short, regular appointment is very important for maintaining your dental implant’s health.

 A dental implant patient cannot take off the crown of their implant so they can’t truly clean it.
 Brushing and flossing are great ways to keep your implant healthy but don’t discredit going to the dentist.

 Ready to schedule?

 We know that getting a dental implant can be a little scary but rest assured that, at Stanley Dentistry, our implant success rate is very high.
 Post-procedure, it’s more about the patient making sure to follow all the rules (soft foods, no smoking, etc.).
-After your surgery, Dr. Rob will sit down with you and make sure you understand exactly how to care for your dental implants.
-If you follow everything he says, you’ll be sporting your forever smile for years to come!View All News
+After your surgery, I will sit down with you and make sure you understand exactly how to care for your dental implants.
+If you follow everything all the directions, you’ll be sporting your forever smile for years to come!View All News